Biblical and Theological Studies Minor

 |BBST 465||Integration Seminar 1||3|

-May be taken with different content as a BBST elective for a maximum of 6 credits counted toward the minor.
+BBST 465 may be taken with different content for a maximum of 6 credits counted toward graduation.